mazenmalik/cupid-media/README.md

 Here's my attempt to solve this test.

 Overview:
-I build a one page app with cascading dropdowns using Clean Architecture and flutter_bloc as my state managent.
+I build an app with cascading dropdowns using Clean Architecture, flutter_bloc as my state managent and auto_route for navigation.
 This is to make sure that the app is easier to maintain, scale and testable.

 #### Requirements: